Visas to study

-If you’re planning to study here full time for more than three months you’ll need a student visa.
+You'll need a student visa if you’re planning to study here full time and the course is for longer than three months.

 Student visa requirements include: